Jörg Widmann conducts Mozart & Widmann

 Jörg Widmann - Conductor

-Jörg Widmann is one of the most exciting and versatile artists of his generation.
+Jörg Widmann is considered one of the most versatile and intriguing artists of his generation.

-Widmann premiered the clarinet concerto by Mark Andre at the Donaueschinger Musiktage 2015.
-Other clarinet concertos dedicated to him and written for him include Wolfgang Rihm’s Music for Clarinet and Orchestra (1999) and Aribert Reimann’s Cantus (2006).
+At the 2015 Donaueschingen Music Festival, Widmann premiered Mark Andre’s Clarinet Concerto.
+Other clarinet concertos dedicated to him or written for him include Wolfgang Rihm’s Music for Clarinet and Orchestra (1999) and Aribert Reimann’s Cantus (2006).

-Trained by Gerd Starke in Munich and Charles Neidich at the Juilliard School in New York, Jörg Widmann himself was a professor of clarinet and composition at the Freiburg University of Music.
-Widmann has held a chair in composition at the Barenboim-Said Akademie Berlin since 2017.
-He was a fellow of the Wissenschaftskolleg zu Berlin and is a member of the Bavarian Academy of Fine Arts, the Freie Akademie der Künste Hamburg (2007) and the Akademie der Wissenschaften und der Literatur Mainz (2016) and received an honorary doctorate from the University of Limerick, Ireland, in February 2023.
+Studied under Gerd Starke in Munich and Charles Neidich at the Juilliard School in New York, Jörg Widmann was himself a professor of clarinet and composition at the Freiburg University of Music.
+Since 2017, Widmann has held a chair in composition at the Barenboim-Said Academy in Berlin.
+In recognition of his services to music, he was appointed a member of the Royal Swedish Academy of Music in June 2024.
+He was a Fellow of the Wissenschaftskolleg zu Berlin and is a member of the Bavarian Academy of Fine Arts, the Free Academy of Arts in Hamburg (2007) and the Academy of Sciences and Literature in Mainz (2016); in February 2023, he was awarded an honorary doctorate by the University of Limerick, Ireland.
+In July 2025, Jörg Widmann was elected President of the International Max Reger Society.

 Jörg Widmann studied composition with Kay Westermann, Wilfried Hiller, Hans Werner Henze and Wolfgang Rihm.
-His work has been honored many times, most recently with the renowned Bach Prize of the Free and Hanseatic City of Hamburg, as well as the Music Prize of the City of Munich.
+His work has received numerous awards, most recently the prestigious Bach Prize from the Free and Hanseatic City of Hamburg, as well as the Music Prize of the City of Munich.

 Christa Schönfeldinger